Zendesk expands AI capabilities for service teams: What you need to know in 2026

 Frequently asked questions

 This means Zendesk is building an AI-first service solution designed to move beyond ticket management to full resolution.
-It introduces autonomous AI agents, a Service Knowledge Graph, and new automation tools, aiming to unify AI, automation, and human agents within its ecosystem.
+It introduces autonomous AI agents, a Service Knowledge Graph, and new automation tools, aiming to unify AI, automation, and human agents within its robust ecosystem.

 Share this post